Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Introduction

-In this regard, several types of MPC algorithms have been applied to HVAC systems in the literature \cite{ParMol:13,OldPar:12,ParVar:13,DeCHel:16,ParFab:14,LonLiu:14,TanWan:19,KubHeb:19,AouBav:19,DrgPic:18,JorBoy:19,Zhang2013,CarCav:20,PipLag:19}; see also \cite{WenMis:18,MadLia:20} and the references therein.
+In this regard, several types of MPC algorithms have been applied to HVAC systems in the literature \cite{ParMol:13,OldPar:12,ParVar:13,DeCHel:16,ParFab:14,LonLiu:14,TanWan:19,KubHeb:19,AouBav:19,DrgPic:18,JorBoy:19,Zhang2013,CarCav:20,PipLag:19,LiZha:21,YasVec:21}; see also \cite{WenMis:18,MadLia:20} and the references therein.
 In particular, \cite{OldPar:12} presents two stochastic MPC algorithms, i.e.\ a disturbance-feedback approach and a chance-constraint one.
 The results show that the stochastic controllers achieve a better performance than deterministic MPC and rule-based control.
-Authors of \cite{ParMol:13} develop an SBMPC controller; a similar approach is presented in \cite{ParVar:13}.
-The concept is also extended to an explicit SBMPC controller in \cite{ParFab:14} and to a distributed case in \cite{LonLiu:14}.
+Authors of \cite{ParMol:13} develop an SBMPC controller that uses previous data of building occupancy and external ambient conditions forecast errors to solve a scenario-based optimal control problem.
+The scenarios are built through copulas that can be learned online and the method is applied to a room in a university building.
+The results show that the proposed controller is able to achieve a good performance in terms of energy cost, while having a larger computational complexity than standard deterministic methods.
+However, the method is applied to a single room and the authors of \cite{ParMol:13} suggest that a study needs to be carried out to asses whether the method can be applied to a larger building.
+A similar approach is presented in \cite{ParVar:13}, where the main differences are that 1) slack variables are introduced in the cost function to improve the feasibility of the optimization problem obtained and 2) that different copula families are tested and compared (see also Section 1.1.2).
+In both papers, the authors do not rely on Gaussian assumptions for what concerns the properties of the disturbances.
+Given that the two previous methods might result in a large computational complexity, the authors of \cite{ParFab:14} extend the concept to an explicit SBMPC controller, such that the control inputs are computed offline and applied online.
+Experiments were performed once again for a single university room, showing better performance with respect to the standard methods.
+In order to deal with a multi-room setting, a distributed MPC controller is presented in \cite{LonLiu:14}, where a Lagrangian dual decomposition relaxation method is used to reduce the computational burden arising from the several rooms considered.
+Simulation results obtained considering a network of 10 rooms show an increased performance with respect to a baseline PID controller.
 In all these articles it is shown how stochastic MPC strategies can achieve a better performance than deterministic MPC.
 The article \cite{TanWan:19} presents an MPC algorithm in which a linear model is used to control a building including an active cold thermal storage in order to implement a demand response program.
-All these works, i.e.\ \cite{OldPar:12,ParMol:13,ParVar:13,ParFab:14,LonLiu:14,TanWan:19}, use a linearized model description and do not use a nonlinear model nor other modeling tools, e.g.\ Modelica \cite{Modelica,Fri:15}.
-Such tools and nonlinear models are important for building heating control because they can provide a more accurate description of the building and on the influence of each disturbance, reducing therefore the modeling error and improving the overall performance.
+All these works, i.e.\ \cite{OldPar:12,ParMol:13,ParVar:13,ParFab:14,LonLiu:14,TanWan:19}, use a linearized model description and do not use a nonlinear model nor other more advanced modeling tools, e.g.\ Modelica \cite{Modelica,Fri:15}, possibly leading to a decrease in the performance.
+Such tools and nonlinear models for building heating control usually include more features and components compared to a linear model and thus they can potentially provide a more accurate description of the building and of the influence of each disturbance, reducing therefore the modeling error and improving the overall performance.
 The article \cite{KubHeb:19} adopts a nonlinear model arising from the heat pump and a battery inverter considered, but the considered MPC controller is a deterministic one.
-For what concerns nonlinear models, while some works did consider their usage for HVAC systems, e.g.\ \cite{JorBoy:19,DrgPic:18,DeCHel:16,AouBav:19}, all of them considered a deterministic setting instead of a stochastic one.
+For what concerns nonlinear and more advanced models, while some works did consider their usage for HVAC systems, e.g.\ \cite{JorBoy:19,DrgPic:18,DeCHel:16,AouBav:19}, all of them considered a deterministic setting instead of a stochastic one.
 To the best of our knowledge, no work has considered a nonlinear model description obtained through Modelica \textit{together with} a stochastic controller, which would improve the performance by taking into account a more accurate model and the stochastic properties of the disturbances.